 Guaranteed Service Level Scheme

-We are committed to delivering high standards of customer service to you by meeting our Guaranteed Service Level (GSL) scheme obligations under the National Energy Retail Rules (NSW) and the Electricity Supply Act 1995 (NSW).
+We are committed to delivering high standards of customer service to you and to meeting the Guaranteed Service Levels laid out in our Electricity Distributor’s Licence.

-These payments are based on the number of outages (or interruptions) you experience or the length of time that you were without electricity within a financial year Energy and have your eligibility for a compensation payment assessed.
+These payments are based on the number of eligible outages (or interruptions) you experienced and the total length of time (the duration) that you were without electricity in a financial year.

-We have now made it easier customers to make a GSL claim in relation to power interruptions.
+We have made it easier for customers to make a GSL claim in relation to power interruptions.

-Please ensure you have your current contact information recorded and up to date with you energy retailer.
-This will enable us to contact you if you are eligible or a GSL payment.
+Please ensure your contact information is up to date with your energy retailer.
+This will enable us to contact you if you are eligible for a GSL payment.

 • GSL 1 - 36 hours of interruptions or 20 interruptions: $120 (2024/25 financial year)